 - A New York construction worker who was injured on a demolition project has settled his case for $4.9 million.

 If you or a loved one has been injured in a construction accident, find out how Johnson // Becker can help you.
-Fill out our case review form here on our website and submit it for a free consultation.
+Fill out our free case review form or call us at (800)-279-6386 for a free consultation.